Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Maximal representations in

 Combining Propositions \ref{prop:intervals}, \ref{prop:dense} and \ref{prop:interval_closure}, we obtain \begin{cor} There exists a maximal 4-tuple $(x,y,z,t)$ in $\Ii_1(2,\infty)$, and a pair of Shilov-hyperbolic elements $A,B\in\OOO_\R^+(2,\infty)$ that plays ping-pong with this tuple, namely such that

 We can furthermore assume that the group generated by $A,B$ doesn't leave invariant any finite dimensional subspace of $\mathcal H$. \end{cor} \begin{proof} Let $g,h$ be the Shilov hyperbolic elements and $(x,y,z,t)$ be the points given by Proposition \ref{prop:dense}.
 Proposition \ref{prop:intervals} implies that we can find an integer $n$ such that the pair $(A,B)=(h^n,g^n)$ plays ping pong with the 4-tuple.
 Morever, we can pass to the closure thanks to Proposition \ref{prop:interval_closure}.
 The second claim is a consequence of Remark \ref{rem}. \end{proof} \begin{prop} Let $\Sigma$ be the once punctured torus, and let $a,b$ be the standard generators of $\G_\Sigma=\pi_1(\Sigma)$ oriented as in the picture.
-Assume that $\rho:\G_\Sigma\to\OOO_\R^+(2,\infty)$ has the property that the image $\rho(aba^{-1}b^{-1})$ has a fixed point $l$ in $\Ii_1(2,\infty)$.
-Then